Mayflower Society Museum

 Plymouth Rock information

-Thousands of visitors come here each year to look at this weathered granite ball and to consider what it was like for the Pilgrims, who stepped ashore on this strange land in the autumn of 1620.
+Thousands of visitors come each year to look at this weathered granite ball and consider what it was like for the Pilgrims who stepped ashore on a foreign land in the autumn of 1620.
 We don’t really know that the Pilgrims landed on Plymouth Rock, as it’s not mentioned in any early written accounts.
 But the story gained popularity during Colonial times.